Donna Douglas: Mattel

 On May 4, 2011, Douglas filed a federal lawsuit claiming that Mattel and CBS Consumer Products used her name and likeness for a Barbie doll in the Classic TV Collection without her authorization.
 The suit alleged that packaging for the "Elly May" Barbie doll featured a photo of her portraying the character.
 She maintained that she had never endorsed the doll nor given Mattel permission to use her name to promote its sale, and she sought $75,000 in damages.
 She claimed that CBS and Mattel needed her approval to design the doll, while CBS and Mattel maintained that they did not need her consent or approval because the network held the exclusive rights to the character.
 It was settled on December 27, 2011, and details were confidential, but both sides claimed to be content with the outcome.

 Final years and death

 In addition to her frequent traveling for celebrity appearances and speeches, Douglas enjoyed gardening, spending time with friends and family, and answering her fan mail.

-Douglas died at Baton Rouge General Hospital, aged 82, on January 1, 2015, from pancreatic cancer.
-Her interment was in East Feliciana Parish, Louisiana’s Bluff Creek Cemetery.
+Douglas died of pancreatic cancer at Baton Rouge General Hospital on January 1, 2015, aged 82.
+She was buried in East Feliciana Parish, Louisiana's Bluff Creek Cemetery.

 Charlene Smith, Douglas's niece by marriage, said that Douglas returned to live in East Baton Rouge Parish around 2005: "She was always happy, always beautiful.
 You always saw her with all her makeup on.
 She never looked her age."